kurosh-wss/Currency-API/README.md

 2. Pip > 3

 3. virtualenv (or any other virtual enviroment for python)

 ## installation

 1. Create and activate virtual enviroment

-	a.
-If you don't have virtualenv run  `pip install virtualenv`
+	1. If you don't have virtualenv run  `pip install virtualenv`

 	> `virtualenv env`
 	> `env\Scripts\Activate.bat`